telamon/snail/README.md

-# SNAIL (on esp32)
+# snail

 > Slow Notes Around Immediate Location

-Snail is a relayed protocol for unsupervised sneakernet devices.
+Snail is a _work-in-progress_ relayed protocol for unsupervised sneakernet devices.
 This repository contains a full node implemenation that uses Wifi NAN for promiscuous communication as a means to research, iterate and simplify.